alonsojbustos/alonsojbustos.github.io/_publications/thesis.md

 ---
 title: "A Banach space mixed formulation for the unsteady Brinkman problem with spatially varying porosity.
-Supervised by Professor Sergio Caucao."
+Supervised by Professor <a href="https://scaucao.github.io">Sergio Caucao</a>."
 subtitle: "Supervised by Sergio Caucao"
 collection: publications
 category: theses